hasssanezzz/huffman-coding/README.md

 ## Contributing

-We welcome contributions to enhance the functionality and maintainability of this Huffman coding implementation.
+I welcome contributions to enhance the functionality and maintainability of this Huffman coding implementation.
 If you're interested, feel free to open issues, submit pull requests, or contribute to the project in any meaningful way.